wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-1.md

 of the build or deploy (or specifically when a build/deploy is failed).
 This is particularly useful for sending notifications.

+### The wercker directory

+There are a couple of things that are good to know about the wercker directory.
+First of all, applications that will be deployed as steps or boxes have to be public.
+Deploys of steps and boxes to the wercker directory can not be removed at the moment.
+The reason for this is that users of wercker should be able to rely on both boxes and steps to be there and not suddenly disappear.
+You can always [contact us](mailto:pleasemailus@wercker.com) if you feel a step or box should be deleted by us.
+And last: versioning is based around [semantic versioning](http://semver.org) and it is a good idea to follow those specifications.

+__note: you can lock versions or specify versions of steps and boxes by adding
+@ for a specific version (i.e. bundle-install@0.9.1) or specify ranges (i.e.
+bundle-install>=0.9.2)__

 ### Helpers and definitions

 As defined in the introduction of this article, we want to increment some